-Over 80 motorcyclists lose their lives every year in Louisiana, representing 11% of all traffic fatalities throughout the state, according to the National Highway Safety Administration.
-Many more get injured on crowded and dangerous roads like those in Baton Rouge, needing the help of a motorcycle accident lawyer to recover their losses and get back on their feet after the accident.
+Over 80 motorcyclists lose their lives every year in Louisiana.
+This represents 11% of all traffic fatalities throughout the state, according to the National Highway Safety Administration.
+Many more get injured on crowded and dangerous roads like those in Baton Rouge.
+When this happens, they need the help of a Baton Rouge motorcycle accident lawyer to recover their losses and get back on their feet after the accident.

 The most dangerous intersections in town, as far as motorcyclists are concerned, seem to be Siegen Lane & Perkins Road, Hooper Road & College Drive, Perkins & Bluebonnet Boulevard, and Perkins & Essen Lane.
 However, motorcyclists riding on I-12, Nicholson Drive, Staring Lane, O’Neal Lane, or Burbank Drive should be careful as well.